outdreamer/build-a-cure/docs/tasks/examples.md

 ## apply interface analysis to neural networks (core functions, interaction layers, etc) to generate different organization structures as components of a new neural network type

+	- examples of interface structures relevant to neural network structures

+		- interface interface (relevance/usefulness)
 			- organization structures represent applied concepts & structures like balance, functions/attributes like relevance/security, error type boundaries, abstraction levels, etc
+		- core & structure interfaces:
+			- combine core operations (rotate, connect, combine, shift, filter) to convert the base subset/limit functions building or used by a neural network into the output prediction function
+	    - intent interface:
 	    	- a granular intent structure like "differentiate => maximize => combine => compare => select" can map to a high-level intent like "voting"

     	- these structural equivalences/similarities across interaction layers (like different abstraction levels of intents) can be used to implement concepts like 'security' to neural networks, such as identifiable/possible error type structures as a boundary/limit (in the form of a threshold or weight-offsetting operation) across a metric calculated from an adjacent-node cross-layer sub-network (like 'function sequence' structures are often used in exploits)

-	- apply structures to core structures to generate conceptual structures in neural networks
+	- apply structural interface to core structures to generate conceptual structures in neural networks

 	      - variables of the network include structures emerging from or embedded in algorithms/structures